zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/encryption_key_rotation/_index.md

 Provide GitLab administrators with a way to:

 - Introduce a new encryption key so that new or updated records are encrypted with it
-- Not have to worry about running automation or scripts to re-encrypt data with the new key
+- Introduce scripts to re-encrypt all the data while GitLab is offline
+- Introduce an automated background process to take care of progressive re-encryption while GitLab is online
-- Monitor the progress for the re-encryption of data encrypted with legacy keys
+- Monitor the progress for the re-encryption of data encrypted with legacy keys, and overall usage of each key

 #### Use cases